A cyber security expert answers your ransomware questions

 Ransomware has been all over the news lately.
 This particular type of cyber attack has become increasingly visible, and has been blamed for everything from higher gas prices to internet outages.
 But what is ransomware?
 Who is vulnerable?
 And most importantly, how can you protect your small business from the havoc it can wreak?

-To find out, we sat down with Meghan Hannes, Head of Cyber and Tech E&O for Hiscox USA.
+Last year, we sat down with Meghan Hannes, then Head of Cyber and Tech E&O for Hiscox USA.
 Meghan has been underwriting and managing cyber security and privacy-related risk since 2004.
 She is a noted author, speaker, and award-winning product head in the cyber insurance space.
 Here’s what she had to say.

 Q: What is ransomware?